 The Dinwiddie County Public Schools abide by local, state and federal laws to provide a drug-free workplace for staff, students and visitors.
 Smoking is not permitted on school property at any time.

-When early dismissal is necessary (doctor’s appointment, dentist appointment, etc.), the person picking up the student must sign him/her out in the office.
+When early dismissal is necessary (doctor’s appointment, dentist appointment, etc.), the person picking up the student must contact the main office and someone will be available to assist.
 Persons picking up children will be required to show identification and must be listed on the emergency card.

 Note: Written permission is required if the child is leaving with someone other than the legal guardian.

 Early dismissal shall be considered excused for reasons consistent with those for which an excused absence is granted.
 Parents are asked to remain in the office and a member of the office staff will call the student from the classroom.